rbchan/modfit/README.md

 There are likely to be mistakes in these exercises.
 Feel free to let me know if you find any, and I will try to correct them.

+Disclaimer: Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.